Bogo56/TravelApp_NodeJS/README.md

 * Payment with Stripe - e.g receiving webhooks from strype on successfull payment.

 ## Project Structure
+* The ogranization of the project files follows the MVC pattern
+* I created a custom error class.
+I use it to controll which errors get passed to the client - I don't want to expose the structure of the code to unfriendly outside users by showing some errors not directly connected ot the request, that give unnecessary info about the backend structure.

 ```
 📦 TravelApp_NodeJS
 .gitignore